jbequ5/Enigma-Machine-Miner/LongREADME.md

 **Inner Loop: Per-Challenge Execution & Rapid Convergence**
 The inner loop drives focused problem-solving within a single run:

-1. **Planning Arbos** loads the full suite of brain principles (`shared_core.md`, `heterogeneity.md`, `wiki_strategy.md`, `bio_strategy.md`, and `english_evolution.md`) and generates an **editable enhancement prompt**.
+1. **Planning Arbos** loads the full suite of brain principles (`shared_core.md`, `heterogeneity.md`, `wiki_strategy.md`, `bio_strategy.md`, and `english_evolution.md`) and generates a **formal Verifiability Contract** plus an **editable enhancement prompt**.
 The miner can review and refine this prompt, injecting human insight while keeping the swarm tightly aligned with the sponsor’s verification requirements.

-2. **Orchestrator Arbos** transforms the enhanced prompt into a detailed blueprint, propagating task-specific validation criteria (self-check prompts, symbolic invariants ≥0.85, success thresholds) down to every worker.
+2. **Orchestrator Arbos** receives the structured **Verifiability Contract** (containing `artifacts_required`, `composability_rules`, `dry_run_success_criteria`, and `synthesis_guidance`) and transforms the enhanced prompt into a detailed blueprint, propagating task-specific validation criteria down to every worker.
+It immediately runs a **dry-run simulation gate** to test the entire plan *before* any swarm compute is spent — this is one of the most important new safeguards.

-3. **Dynamic Swarm** launches parallel **Sub-Arbos workers** (hyphal tips) alongside **ToolHunter sub-swarms** (ModelHunter, ToolHunter, PaperHunter, ReadyAI-DataHunter) in an Amdahl-aware configuration that maximizes parallel efficiency.
+3. **Dynamic Swarm** launches parallel **Sub-Arbos workers** (hyphal tips) with dynamic role assignment, stigmergic message bus, and evolutionary tournament selection.
 Each Sub-Arbos worker executes with:
-   - Continuous verifier-first self-checks against the propagated criteria
+   - Continuous verifier-first self-checks against the propagated criteria from the contract
    - Guided diversity generation (enforced by `heterogeneity.md`)
-   - Dynamic tool creation for novel subtasks
+   - Dynamic tool creation for novel subtasks (replay-tested)
-   - Local reflection and C3A confidence updates
+   - Local reflection and real-time C3A confidence updates
    - Immediate **stigmergy writes** to the hierarchical wiki (`goals/knowledge/<challenge_id>/wiki/`) for high-signal findings — concepts, invariants, subtasks, or cross-field patterns

+4. **Synthesis Arbos** aggregates outputs using multi-proposal generation, structured internal debate, **and a final strict contract enforcement pass** to guarantee the merged solution satisfies the Verifiability Contract.

-4. **Synthesis Arbos** aggregates outputs and hands them to **Symbiosis Arbos**, which scans for emergent mutualisms across subtasks and writes them as `BIO_MYCELIAL_DELTA` sections in the wiki.
+5. **Symbiosis Arbos** scans for emergent mutualisms across subtasks and writes them as `BIO_MYCELIAL_DELTA` sections in the wiki.

-5. **ValidationOracle** (with WikiHealthOracle integration) scores the candidate solution, boosts credit for wiki contributions, and feeds deterministic confidence back into C3A calculations.
-Low scores trigger **re_adapt**, which uses compressed deltas and bio heuristics to refine the strategy without restarting from scratch.
+6. **ValidationOracle** (with full deterministic metrics) scores the candidate solution using hardened edge coverage, invariant tightness, fidelity, C3A confidence, θ_dynamic, and EFS.
+Low scores trigger **intelligent replan** via rich failure context packets and `re_adapt`, which uses compressed deltas and bio heuristics to refine the strategy without restarting from scratch.

-This inner loop creates rapid, run-time convergence: the swarm sharpens its reasoning in real time through continuous self-critique, diversity enforcement, and stigmergy feedback — turning potential drift into focused progress.
+This inner loop creates rapid, run-time convergence: the swarm sharpens its reasoning in real time through continuous self-critique, diversity enforcement, contract-aware synthesis, and stigmergy feedback — turning potential drift into focused progress.

 **Outer Loop: Foundational Growth & Compounding Intelligence**
 After the inner loop completes, the outer loop ensures permanent evolution: